sashagusev/TWAS/index.md

 *Warning, the extracted files are large (>1GB).
 All data is in flat, human readable files.*

+---

-## Computing expression weights from genotype data
+## Computing your own expression weights
 The script for pre-computing expression weights assumes that your data is in a standard PLINK format file (ped/map, not binary), which contains only the desired SNPs in the cis-locus, and expression set as the phenotype.

 The script is executed as follows: